amason445/us_mortgages_flask_website/README.md

 - Migrate the website to a cloud service to increase processing power and scale
 - Build a distributed system with CouchDB to increase scale
 - Scrape more US States and set up the process to scrape annually
-- Build out the website to include more financial metrics, borrower credit and income data and demographic data
+- Build out the website to include more financial metrics, borrower credit and income data, and demographic data
-- Set up robust security and error handling for public deployment
+- Set up robust security and error handling for a public website deployment
-- Incorporate other Flask packages like an email server or migrate to a more robust framework like Django
+- Incorporate other Flask packages like an email server
+- Migrate the website to a different framework like Django

 ## References
 - Awati, R., & Wigmore, I. (2022).
 What is monolithic architecture in software?
 WhatIs.com. https://www.techtarget.com/whatis/definition/monolithic-architecture